 NCSA/Illinois Enhanced Intellectual Services for Petascale Performance (NEIS-P2)

-In conjunction with Blue Waters system deployment, NCSA and University of Illinois launched a comprehensive program to provide enhanced intellectual services to the science and engineering teams using petascale computing in their research.
+NCSA and University of Illinois launched a comprehensive program to provide enhanced intellectual services to the science and engineering teams using petascale computing in their research.
 The goal of the NEIS-P2 program is achieving the full potential of the new Blue Waters system on a broad range of science and engineering applications, from applications that are compute-intensive to those that are data- and memory-intensive.
-NCSA is committed to working closely with science and engineering teams, and with the larger computational science and engineering community, to enable them to take advantage of the extraordinary capabilities of Blue Waters as well as other similar systems such as Kraken, Stampede, Keeneland, Titan, and future petascale computing systems.
-The program is designed to enhance the functionality and performance of existing petascale applications; help the migration of other applications to petascale computers; and expand the petascale-ready community.
+NEIS-P2 is an example of NCSA's committment to working closely with science and engineering teams — and the larger computational science and engineering community — to enable them to take advantage of the extraordinary capabilities of Blue Waters, as well as similar systems such as Kraken, Stampede, Keeneland, Titan, and future petascale computing systems.
+The program was designed to enhance the functionality and performance of existing petascale applications; help the migration of other applications to petascale computers; and expand the petascale-ready community.

-The NEIS-P2 activities will address major challenges that stem from the increased reliance on the use of parallelism and locality to achieve performance goals.
-These challenges, facing the Blue Waters science and engineering teams and also the larger community, include:
+The NEIS-P2 activities addressed major challenges that stem from the increased reliance on the use of parallelism and locality to achieve performance goals.
+These challenges include:

 - Scaling applications to large core counts on general-purpose CPU nodes, including making enhanced use of topology information.

 - Effectively using throughput-oriented numerical computing devices, e.g., NVIDIA GPUs or Intel MICs.